NOC-OI/intermediate-git/_episodes/02-forking.md

 >## Exercise 2: Download data and ensure code runs
 > To run this code we also need some data files.
 You can download these from [https://noc-oi.github.io/python-intermediate-esces/data/data.zip](https://noc-oi.github.io/python-intermediate-esces/data/data.zip).
 > Create a sub directory called `data` in your code repository and extract the zip file into that directory.
+Ensure the code runs by running it with Python.
 >
 >> ## Solution
 >> ~~~